SGSVertigo/vertigo-instructions/RAF_Page.md

-IRIS’s 'Project Vertigo' offers students just that opportunity.
-What's more, to celebrate the RAF's 100 year anniversary, Flt Lt Mikaela Harrison kindly agreed to take Vertigo on one of her training jumps.
+IRIS’s 'Project Vertigo' offers students just that opportunity, with a compact position and orientation data logger for use within schools.
+To demonstrate some of the devices capabilities, whilst celebrating the RAF's 100 year anniversary, Flt Lt Mikaela Harrison kindly agreed to take Vertigo on one of her training camp jumps in America.
 Below is a short analysis of the data she recorded for the project, and an insight into the type of learning this can support within schools.

 | <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Mikaela.jpg" width="500" height="350" />                    |  <img src="https://github.com/SGSVertigo/vertigo-instructions/blob/master/Parachute-raf.jpg" width="650" height="350" />     |
 :--------------------------------------:   |   :------------------------: